The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 Wearing this on its sleeve, expect to find Scottish influences sprinkled throughout this idyllic Tuscan village, discreetly nestled between the Apennines and the Apuan Alps.
 Around 22 miles from the nearest city Lucca, Barga makes for a perfect day trip for those looking for a rustic, authentic Tuscan village with gorgeous surroundings and friendly locals.

-Although this picturesque little town, bursting with vibrant colors and charm, is a perfect location to visit all year round, we especially recommend planning your visit around summer.
+Although this picturesque little town, bursting with vibrant colours and charm, is a perfect location to visit all year round, we especially recommend planning your visit around summer.
 At this time, you and your family can experience the exciting array of festivals this Tuscan village puts on, including the unapologetically Scottish Fish and Chips Festival.

 4. Monteriggioni